himalayaahuja/gartner-bookstore-backend/README.md

 ```bash
 $ mongoimport books.json -d gartner-bookstore -c books --jsonArray --drop
 ```
-make sure the database name in .env uri is same as the one referenced in above command viz `gartner-bookstore`
+make sure the database name in .env `MONGODB_URI` is same as the one referenced in above command viz `gartner-bookstore`

-8. Seed user data into the database by running  the following command from project root directory
+1. Seed user data into the database by running  the following command from project root directory

 ```bash
 $ npx nestjs-command add-user:seed